 Last year I started working with iBooks Author and made my first iBook to use in class.
 A year later, I now have about 8 iBooks under my belt.
-At the Apple Distinguished Educator Institute 2013 in Cork I was lucky enough to spend two times a whole hour with people from the Duarte team (the people behind all the official Apple iBook Author Text Books and The Inconvenient Truth Slideshow).
+At the Apple Distinguished Educator Institute 2013 in Cork I was lucky enough to spend two times a whole hour with people from the Duarte team (the people behind some great iBook Author Text Books and The Inconvenient Truth Slideshow).
 Below I will share some tips and tricks that have helped me through the writing and designing process.

 1. Use the space wisely.
 This is not a paper book.
 Think about where you want your student’s focus to go and design the page accordingly.
 It doesn’t matter if you only have 5 words on one page.
 It does not make the book heavier.
 Less is more here.
 The design should add to the purpose and should make the text easier to understand or exercises easier to do.